Plan your trip

 Take a trip back in time along the Worth Valley Railway behind a vintage steam locomotive at Keighley.

 Skipton is the largest town in the Craven District of North Yorkshire.
 Its medieval castle lies at the top of the High Street where a vibrant street market is held four times each week.
+Leave the train here for Embsay and Bolton Abbey Railway.

 The great outdoors